 - Digestive irregularity.

 The signs of stress may be subtle and difficult to diagnose on your own.
-Pay attention to any changes in your dog's behavior, especially when there are big changes going on in his life.
+Pay attention to any changes in your dog's behavior, especially when big changes are going on in his life.

 Your dog's enlarged pupil may not be the result of any current health condition, but rather a product of a congenital defect.
 In some puppies, the iris of the eye does not completely form, which can result in a unilateral or bilateral change in pupil size, according to VCA Animal Hospitals.